 Investigators are also required to comply with any reporting requirements set forth in their funding instruments or established by external sponsors and agencies.

-Gifts, including equipment, given to an Investigator or their lab for research purposes, must be reported on the Investigator’s COI Reporting Form.
+Gifts, including equipment, given to an Investigator or the Investigator’s lab for research purposes must be reported on the Investigator’s COI Reporting Form.
 Investigators must also comply with University policy on the solicitation and acceptance of Gifts, as outlined in the University’s Policy on Conflict of Interest and Commitment.

 3.7.4 Office/Laboratory Space and other Resources

 In accordance with the University’s Policy on Conflict of Interest and Conflict of Commitment, Investigators may only use the facilities and resources of the University for University business.

 Use of University space for Research by an Outside Entity is permissible under special conditions and only with an agreement formally signed in accordance with the Delegations of Signature Authority for Contracts.
 Use of University space for research by an Outside Entity in which an Investigator has a Significant Financial Interest or Fiduciary Role, must be reviewed, in advance, by the COI Review Board to determine if it is allowable and, if allowable, what management, if any, should be implemented.